eorochena/Introduction_to_Terraform/video_presentations/04_Terraform_Exercise_4/README.md

 An Azure storage account can contain several kinds of data objects such as data tables, blobs etc[^1]; we will use the ```azurerm_storage_account``` resource to manage it[^2].

+### Terraform Conditional Expressions

+Conditional expressions in Terraform are similar to the ones used in programming languages such as Python, Bash, Perl among others; in this sense conditional expressions assist in the decision making process[^3], for example:

+    if a value matches or is equal to 1, then perform action 1 else perform action 2

 Command           |  Effect                                          | Status
 ------------------|--------------------------------------------------|------------